FIC3 Fraud and Internal Control Case Competition

 There will be a live, mandatory kickoff for participants to meet their teammates and get the case materials on Monday, Feb.
 7, from 5 to 6 p.m.
 EST. A link to a recording of the event will be made available to all teams.

 Day of the Competition

-Registration will take place from 8-8:30 a.m.
-Participants will have a chance to enjoy a continental breakfast and get to know team members and meet their coaches.
+Check-in will take place from 8 to 8:30 a.m.
+EST. Participants will have a chance to meet their coaches.
 The program will begin at 8:30 a.m. with a guest speaker who will provide vital information for the case.

-Each team will have 3.5 hours (9 a.m. -12:30 p.m.) to review the case and critical information just provided, formulate their response to the case questions and develop a PowerPoint-based presentation.
-A box lunch will be provided at noon so teams may continue to work on their presentations.
+Each team will have three and a half hours (9 a.m.–12:30 p.m.
+EST) to review the case and critical information provided, formulate their response to the case questions and develop a PowerPoint-based presentation.
 Each team must submit an electronic copy of their presentation by 12:30 p.m.
-No changes may be made to teams’ PowerPoint presentations after the 12:30 p.m. submission deadline.
+EST. No changes may be made to teams’ PowerPoint presentations after the 12:30 p.m. submission deadline.

 Teams will be randomly assigned a 15-minute slot with one of our two panels of judges to present their results.
-Team presentations will be in 20-minute intervals to allow transitions between 1:00 p.m. and 3:30 p.m.
-The top four teams will be announced at the conclusion of the first round of judging.
-Immediately following this, we will release the rest of the group and the top four teams will again be randomly assigned for the final round of judging.
+Team presentations will be in 20-minute intervals to allow transitions between 1 p.m.
+EST and 3:30 p.m.
+EST. The top six teams will be announced at the conclusion of the first round of judging.
+Immediately following this, we will release the rest of the group and the top six teams will again be randomly assigned for the final round of judging.
 Awards will be presented as soon as the judges have reached a decision.